Ralf Schumacher

-Ralf Schumacher (born 30 June 1975) is a German former racing driver.
-He is the younger brother of seven-time Formula One World Champion Michael Schumacher, and the pair are the only siblings to each win Formula One races.
+Born and raised in North Rhine-Westphalia, Schumacher is the younger brother of seven-time Formula One World Champion Michael Schumacher, and the pair remain the only siblings to each win a Formula One Grand Prix.
 Schumacher began karting at the age of three and achieved early success before making the transition to automobile racing in the German Formula Three Championship and the Formula Nippon series.
 He first drove in Formula One with Jordan Grand Prix for the 1997 season.
 Schumacher moved to the Williams team in 1999, finishing sixth in the Drivers' Championship that year.
-He won his first Grand Prix in 2001, en route to fourth place in the Drivers' Championship, and subsequently won five more races over the course of two years.
+He won his first Grand Prix in 2001, en-route to fourth place in the Drivers' Championship, and subsequently won five more races over the course of two years.

 Schumacher left Williams at the end of 2004 and joined Toyota Racing in 2005.
-However, his performance throughout 2006 and 2007 resulted in Schumacher leaving Formula One, as a result of internal pressure.
-After leaving Formula One, Schumacher joined the Deutsche Tourenwagen Masters in 2008, achieving minor success, and retired from motorsport at the end of 2012 to enter a managerial role within DTM, mentoring young drivers.
+His performance throughout 2006 and 2007 resulted in Schumacher leaving Formula One as a result of internal pressure.
+After leaving Formula One, Schumacher joined the Deutsche Tourenwagen Masters (DTM) in 2008, achieving minor success, and retired from motorsport at the end of 2012 to enter a managerial role within DTM, mentoring young drivers.
 He is now a co-commentator for Sky Sport in Germany.